 As Week 4 of the NFL’s season approaches, there’s once again a fantastic slate of games to wager on.
-Each of the West Virginia online sportsbooks provide a wide range of betting markets for every game.
+Each of the West Virginia online sportsbooks provides a wide range of betting markets for every game.

 While there are plenty of options on Sunday, this week’s contest on Monday Night Football is intriguing once again.